WeblateOrg/weblate/docs/vcs.rst

 :ref:`vcs-github` creates pull requests.
 The latter is not needed for merely accessing Git repositories.

-You need to configure API credentials to make this work.
+You need to configure API credentials (:setting:`GITHUB_CREDENTIALS`) in the Weblate settings to make this work.
+Once configured, you will see a :guilabel:`GitHub` option when selecting :ref:`component-vcs`.

 .. seealso::